 Body language and bodily functions

-Apart from behavior, a dog’s body language can also indicate that they’re stressed.
+Apart from behavior, a dog’s body language can also indicate stress.
 Some of the most common ones are:

 - Keeping their ears down